 Photography | The More You Look, The More You'll See

 What it is intended to be is a fun example of how to be creative.
-The photo includes me, my camera, the car in which I'm exploring the south island of Zealand and one of that country's wonderful landscapes. the photo also explores the notion of a travel photographer and the compositional concept of a frame within a frame.
-You'll notice how I'm framed in the window of the car which is, in turn, framed by the car's side rear view mirror and by the outside edges of the photograph.
+The photo includes me, my camera, the car in which I'm exploring the south island of New Zealand and the wonderful landscape near the town of Wanaka.

 Think About The Photos You Share

-The question to ask yourself is, Do you really want to be identified with your equipment or with the reasons why it is that you do what you do?
+Do you really want to be identified with your equipment or with the reasons why it is that your do what you do?